There are many incredible things to do in Siem Reap, and visiting Angkor Wat is just one of them.

 More important things to do in Siem Reap

 The heat in Cambodia is unprecedented.
 One of the most important things to do in Cambodia is to keep hydrated, drinking lots of water.

 Finally – Siem Reap and the rest of the country (and of South East Asia, in fact) are invaded with mosquitos.
 The chances of getting malaria are slim, especially during the dry season.
-Yet, I tend to be an easy target for mosquitos and I can’t stand the itch they cause me when they bite me (which they always do).
-So, one of the fundamental things to do in Cambodia is wearing mosquito repellent, possibly with DEET too.
-Since I don’t particularly enjoy putting it on, I made sure to wear long pants and shoes, so that I’d only have to spray it on my arms, shoulders and neck.
+However, make sure to apply mosquito repellent, possibly with DEET too.
+Wear long pants and shoes so that the areas where you need to apply it are minimal.

-This isn’t meant to be a post on responsible travel, although one is bound to come soon.
-Yet, I feel compelled to comment on what I saw when visiting Angkor Wat, because I am seriously bothered.
-One of the things not to do in Siem Reap (in fact, one of the things not to do in Cambodia, and in general anywhere in the world) is riding elephants.
+This isn’t meant to be a post on responsible travel (you can read one here).
+Yet, I feel compelled to comment on what I saw when visiting Angkor Wat, because I was seriously bothered.
+One of the things not to do in Siem Reap (in fact, one of the things not to do anywhere in the world) is riding elephants.
 Yet, I saw quite a few elephants walking around the sites, and lots of them carrying tourists.

 I am frankly shocked that there still are people that ride elephants in an era when information on how these animals are tortured, how their body structure isn’t apt for carrying weights, and what the consequences are is so easily available.
 In fact, we don’t even have to look for this kind of information, as it is provided to anybody who basically browses the web and has a Facebook account.

-News such as that of the elephant that died in the 40 degrees heat after having been ridden by tourists were all over the web last week.
+News such as that of the elephant that died in the 40 degrees heat after having been ridden by tourists are all over the web.
 The Mail Online was the first to report it.